Explore a career in interior design as you learn how to transform any room into a beautiful and functional space.

 This lesson takes you on a journey throughout the past and present, and prepares you for your future designs as you explore a plethora of design styles.
 You'll begin in the Renaissance in Italy and move throughout Europe, from England to Germany, and learn about the progression of interior spaces into the modern age.
 You'll then discover the latest trends of today and see which styles are the most popular in cutting-edge homes.
 Finally, you'll go around the world and look at how the unique cultures around the world can help you create unique styles that you can incorporate into homes today.

 Colors of the World

-Lesson 4 will cover a popular topics of interior design—color!
+This lesson will cover one of the most popular topics of interior design—color!
 You'll start off by briefly exploring the science behind color and why people see the way they do.
 Then you'll learn about a tool to help you start building harmonious color palettes.
 Next, you'll take a look at some of the surprising things that can happen when you put the wrong colors together.
 By knowing about these unexpected optical illusions, you'll be able to prevent mistakes in your own designs.
 Finally, you'll learn about the various cultural associations people have with color and discover how you can influence the mood of others through the colors you select for your designs.